a guide for creative business owners

-I don’t have a goofy starter-story about a near-catastrophe when I used the word “branding” when I ought to have said “brand.”
+¶ I don’t have a goofy story to start this post with about a near-catastrophe when I used the word "branding" when I ought to have said "brand."

 Whoops.
 But still, you know, nobody died.
 Phew.